NCBI-Hackathons/VirusDiscoveryProject/ScalableIndex/README.md

 |Ease of search | has a defualt UI we used| command-line script used to lookup | UI possible but took some work |
 |Challeneges    | Took a while to learn how to serach in Solr UI | need to build a user interface  | performance and getting started|

+Although both SOLR and MongoDB performed relatively well, we selected **MongoDB** based on the teams perference.

+We also tested MongoDB to run a query serach "lookup all contigs that have a certain length and retrieve all the contigs taxa information".
+This query was done to test if looking up multiple entries in the taxa field from the results will decrease the performance, also the taxa table had a different index compared to the other tables (shown below).
+MongoDB continued to performed really well (~1s) for these lookups.

 ## Presentation ##